Afoxcute/sear/app/README.md

-# Sear Frontend
+# ModredIP Frontend

-A React-based frontend for the Sear intellectual property management system on Mantle.
+A React-based frontend for the ModredIP intellectual property management system on Mantle.

 ## Features

 ### 1. Register IP Asset
 - Mint an NFT representing ownership of your intellectual property
-- Register the NFT as an IP Asset on the Sear system
+- Register the NFT as an IP Asset on the ModredIP system
 - Upload IP content and metadata to IPFS
 - Set encryption flags for sensitive content